International Unemployment Day: New York City

 In the estimation of historian Harvey Klehr, the March 6 demonstrations in the United States surpassed every expectation held for them by the CPUSA In New York City, the Communists later asserted that 110,000 turned out, although the staid New York Times claimed the much lower figure of 35,000 instead.
 A huge throng assembled in Union Square to be addressed by Sam Darcy, a primary organizer of the New York event.

 During hasty negotiations with CPUSA leader William Z. Foster, New York City Police Commissioner Grover Whalen refused to allow a procession of the Union Square gathering to city hall on the grounds that no parade permit had been obtained.
 Foster took to the rostrum to inform the crowd that the right to march was being denied and demanded of the gathering, "Will you take that for an answer?"
 The crowd vehemently responded in the negative, and Foster immediately began leading an impromptu march down Broadway to City Hall.

 That was taken by police as a provocation, and 1,000 officers launched into the procession, touching off 15 min of bitter street fighting.
 The New York Times said of the scene:

-Hundreds of policemen and detectives, swinging nightsticks, blackjacks, and bare fists, rushed into the crowd, hitting out at all with whom they came into contract, chasing many across the street and into adjacent thoroughfares and pushing hundreds off their feet.
+Hundreds of policemen and detectives, swinging nightsticks, blackjacks, and bare fists, rushed into the crowd, hitting out at all with whom they came into contact, chasing many across the street and into adjacent thoroughfares and pushing hundreds off their feet.
 From all parts of the scene of battle came the screams of women and cries of men with bloody heads and faces.

 Firemen turned hoses onto the crowd and a police truck equipped with tear gas, submachine guns, and riot guns was driven to the scene.
 Foster was arrested together with Communist Party leaders Robert Minor, and Israel Amter on the steps of City Hall.
 The group ultimately received sentences and served six months in jail for their participation in the suppressed march.